Plazarama/plazarama.github.io/_posts/2015-10-20-environment-setup.md

 And in the output we should see the user inserted before.
 We can also use a visual editor for mongo as [Robomongo](http://robomongo.org/).

+# Joining the things together

+We want to add the *mongo* to our *express* app.
+So open the project again in sublime and let's make some changes.
+First we need to add a framework to manage the *mongo* database from our app.
+We're going to use *mongoose*, so let's install it with *npm*:

+	npm install mongoose --save